sdkitagawa/SWE-Career-Help/README.md

 ### **Free**
 <br>

-1. Definitely one of the best websites for online learning in general in my opinion, there are tones of degrees, courses with certificates and 100% at <strong>[Coursera](https://coursera.org/ "Degrees, Certificates, & Free Online Courses").</strong>
+1. Definitely one of the best websites for online learning in general in my opinion there are tones of degrees, courses with certificates and `100%` free at <strong>[Coursera](https://coursera.org/ "Degrees, Certificates, & Free Online Courses").</strong>
 2. Improve your career and also your tech skills at <strong>[Udacity](https://udacity.com/ "Learn the Latest Tech Skills; Advance Your Career").</strong>
-3. computer Science Fundamentals, Logic, Algorithm Fundamentals, Programming with Python, Data Structures, Introduction to Neural Networks, Artificial Neural Networks and many many more free stuff at <strong>[Brillant](https://brilliant.org/ "Learn interactively").</strong>
+3. Computer Science Fundamentals, Logic, Algorithm Fundamentals, Programming with Python, Data Structures, Artificial Neural Networks and many many more free stuff at <strong>[Brillant](https://brilliant.org/ "Learn interactively").</strong>
-4. One of the best online courses out there in the field of programming, perfect for beginners who want to learn and build their first project at <strong>[CS50 from Harvard University](https://cs50.harvard.edu/x/2022/ "Harvard University's introduction to the intellectual enterprises of computer science and the art of programming.").</strong>
+4. One of the best online courses out there in the field of programming, perfect for beginners who wanna learn and build their first project at <strong>[CS50 from Harvard University](https://cs50.harvard.edu/x/2022/ "Harvard University's introduction to the intellectual enterprises of computer science and the art of programming.").</strong>
 5. Angular, Java, Spring and other courses at <strong>[loiane.training](https://loiane.training/ "Angular, Java, Spring and other courses").</strong>
 6. Learn how to code for free, build your own projects and also earn certifications at <strong>[freeCodeCamp](https://freecodecamp.org/ "Front-end Development of high quality and totally free").</strong>
 7. If you are new into the area and wanna learn or just practice your Front-End Web Development skills I recommend <strong>[Code Academy](https://codecademy.com/ "Learn to code for free").</strong>
 8. For those looking for a challenges about Front-end Web Development I'd definitely recommend <strong>[Frontend Mentor](https://frontendmentor.io/challenges "Front-end coding challenges using a real-life workflow").</strong>
 9. If you are looking for something more into Data Science area I recommend you to check <strong>[swirl](https://swirlstats.com/challenges "Learn R, in R.").</strong>
-10. If you are looking for something more into Data Science area I recommend you to check <strong>[Flatiron School](https://flatironschool.com/ "Free online school for Mobile Developers").</strong>
+10. And last but not least if you are looking for something more into Data Science area I recommend you to check <strong>[Flatiron School](https://flatironschool.com/ "Free online school for Mobile Developers").</strong>

 <br>